-Public Domain Arts & Media is a not-for-profit, community interest company founded in 2017, that uses the tools of the arts & media to encourage the development of active democratic citizenship in the UK by advancing public knowledge and understanding of the historical and contemporary struggles for equality, human rights and democracy.
+Public Domain Arts & Media is an independent, not-for-profit, community interest company, that uses the tools of the arts and the media in the civic sphere to encourage progressive social change, the development of active democratic citizenship and as tools of self-actualisation and self realisation for the disadvantaged and dispossessed.

 - Form their own opinions and think for themselves

-- Are informed about issues that matter to them
+- Become informed about psychological, social and political issues that matter to them

-- Develop their own ideas for change and act upon them
+- Develop their own ideas for positive, progressive, personal and social change

 - Make a positive contribution to their world and to wider society

 Chris Jury is a TV actor, director and writer best known for playing Eric Catchpole in over 60 episodes of the BBC’s antique classic, Lovejoy, and for directing over 50 episodes of Eastenders.
 He has written theatre plays, feature films and numerous episodes of TV shows such as Casualty, The Bill & Holby.
 He was Artistic Director of The Blockley Millennium Mystery Plays http://blockleymysteryplays.org.uk.
 He currently writes the political philosophy blog I Am Not A Number http://iamnotanumber.org.uk and presents, Agitpop, a pop & politics radio discussion programme http://agitpopradio.org.uk